 The Hattiesburg High School Campus Clinic opened in November 2005 in a classroom.
 A modular building was placed on the campus at 605 Stadium Drive the latter part of 2006 and services are now offered from that facility for the community.

 A Minor Care Clinic opened in April 2007 in an effort to accommodate patients needing primary care services rather than going to the emergency room for their services.
+November 1, 2007, Picayune Family Health Center was opened to service the residents of Pearl River County.

 The Petal School Clinic opened in February 2014 with a School based health center grant.
 This clinic serves the students and faculty of the Petal school district.